richard-shan/fabRepo/docs/lessons/week1/gitlab.md

     - If the repository doesn't exist or you haven't created it yet, run ```git clone git-repo-url```.

 ## SSH Key Setup

+An SSH key consists of a private key, which is kept secret and secure by the user, and a public key, which can be shared with others.
+The keys are used in <b>S</b>ecure <b>SH</b>ell protocol to authenticate a connection between my local computer and the remote Git repository.

+When Git pushes changes to a remote repository, it needs to be authenticated to ensure that only someone who is supposed to be allowed to push is able to push.
+An SSH key pair functions as an alternative to entering my Git username and password every time I need to push.

 To generate my SSH key, I followed the following steps.
 I used Windows Powershell as my terminal of choice, though others such as CMD and Git Bash would have achieved the same function.